corda/corda-solutions/bn-apps/cordapp-distribution/design/design.md

 Out of scope:
 * CZ on-boarding.
 This design document assumes that a user already has a valid CZ certificate.
-* Initial node setup.
-CorDapps to on-board to a BN, such as [Business Network Membership Service](https://github.com/corda/corda-solutions/blob/master/bn-apps/memberships-management/design/design.md) and CorDapp Distribution Service, will have to be distributed in some other way.
 * Installation of updates.
 To install an update, a node needs to be switched into the *flows draining mode* and then restarted.
 Both of the operations would require a human intervention and can't be automated at the moment.
 * Distribution of the platform updates.
 It will be a responsibility of *node administrators* to make sure that their version of Corda is above the `minimumPlatformVersion` from the [Network Parameters](https://docs.corda.net/network-map.html#network-parameters).